Skip to main content

 Federal Labor Relations Authority

-Greg Weddle has served as the Acting Regional Director for the Federal Labor Relations Authority’s Chicago Regional Office since May 2021.
-Prior to that, Mr. Weddle served as the Regional Attorney in Chicago beginning in August 2014.
-Mr. Weddle joined the FLRA as an attorney in 1996 and had served as Senior Attorney since 2012.
+Greg Weddle was appointed Regional Director for the Chicago Regional Office in March 2023.
+Mr. Weddle had been the Regional Attorney for the Chicago Regional Office since August 2014.
+Mr. Weddle joined the FLRA as an attorney in 1996 and was promoted to Senior Attorney in 2001.
 Before joining the FLRA, Mr. Weddle worked for the Social Security Administration in Michigan from 1986 to 1993.
+Mr. Weddle received a Bachelor of Science degree in Political Science and Public Service from Northern Illinois University and a Juris Doctor degree from Loyola University Chicago School of Law.

 Mary Senoo's Profile